virtualeconomy/v-wallet-generator/README.md

 # VEE wallet generator
-This tool generates Waves addresses with 15 word seeds compatible with Waves Lite Client and Waves Full Node.
-The output is exported to a 'wallet.dat' for the Full Node and to a CSV file, 'addresses.csv', which contains the list of all generated addresses with seeds, private keys and public keys.
+This tool generates VEE wallet file with 15-word seed phrase.
+The output is exported to 'wallet.dat' which is compatible with VEE wallet format specification 1.0 and can be used with full node,  as well as a CSV file 'addresses.csv', which contains the list of all generated addresses with seeds, private keys and public keys.

 ## Usage Java

 ```
 $ java -jar walletgenerator.jar --help
-VEE wallet generator 0.0.1
+VEE wallet generator 0.0.2
 Usage: walletgenerator [options]

   -a, --append            append to existing wallet.dat / addresses.csv